 High Life is science fiction as done by the French director Claire Denis.
 It is her first film in English, a decision she charmingly explained by saying that no one speaks French in space.
 It has a very Denis-like structure, slipping in time with dreamy edits, and a very un-Denis-like voiceover to keep you oriented, which just places it in sturdy sci-fi traditions that have somehow been hijacked by arthouse kink.
 Indeed, Mme.
 Denis is back in her transgressive mode, willing to go far enough that a genre hook, a Hollywood celebrity, and a dissolved language barrier still bend any notions of commercial appeal into an only vaguely recognizable shape.
 It is as if, in 1968, 2001 and Barbarella had had a scrappy pagan lovechild, then raised it in a venereal 21st century apocalypse.
 And while the result has too many rough edges even on its own idiosyncratic terms, this handcrafted space odyssey grabs quite a lot of the subversive, unsettling, intriguing, and fascinatingly dangerous potential of such mad science.

 It is not exactly a pleasant viewing experience.
 In fact, it is frequently and with great purpose the opposite, spilling any bodily fluid it can in ways that only a female director (and a provocative one at that) would think to film.
-But no one should miss the lucidity of its arc: an inescapable microcosm where dark side effects of sexual life—violence, self-loathing, infertility, compulsive masturbation, a mother’s resentment of her children, a pregnant woman’s disgust towards her own body—rattle around profanely before yielding the purity and clarity of a new life.
-This all flows in a movement of tones, from dirge to chaos to horror to tentative peace.
-Its atmosphere comes from modest elements: an interior lit in tender hues; FX sequences used as measured, abstract visual art; and actors who reveal themselves in ways that count.
+But no one should miss the lucidity of its arc: an inescapable microcosm where dark side effects of human sexuality—violence, self-loathing, infertility, compulsive masturbation, a mother’s resentment of her children, a pregnant woman’s disgust towards her own body—rattle around profanely before yielding the purity, clarity, and tentative peace of a new life.
+This all flows in a movement of tones, with an atmosphere built from modest elements: an interior lit in tender hues; FX sequences used as measured, abstract visual art; and actors who reveal themselves in ways that count.
 And so the L word of the title is a symbiotic relationship between repulsion and beauty, neither denying the latter nor judging the former.
 Kubrick had his Star-Child.
-And Denis, simply a child—no more or less cosmic than human biology, portending nothing but the momentousness of parenthood at a time when the next generation may not have so much to hang onto.
+And Denis, simply a child—no more or less cosmic than basic biology, portending nothing but the momentousness of parenthood at a time when the next generation may not have so much to hang onto.
 This is one of the strangest, most disturbing movies of the year, and in the end one of the most ecstatic.
 Any film that can be both deserves to be treasured.

 High Life is now out on Blu-ray and VOD streaming services, accompanied by Amazon customer comments calling it “boring”, “degenerate”, and “the worst 2 hours of my life.”
 Know what you’re getting into.